 Additionally, there are numerous technology enablers that exchange data with ECAD software.

-- Electrical Computer Aided Engineering (ECAE) software can use the geometry created by ECAD software to create analysis models to simulate the performance of the PCB across a range physics domains.
+- Electrical Computer-Aided Engineering (ECAE) software can use the geometry created by ECAD software to create analysis models to simulate the performance of the PCB across a range of physics domains.

 In some cases, ECAD software and some of these tools are combined into a single application or service.
 In other cases, ECAD software is offered as part of an integrated suite alongside some of these applications or services.